Christopher Prener

 I am data scientist passionate about building real world evidence data and software products that accelerate the production of insights.

-Currently, I work as a Director in Pfizer’s Evidence Generation Platform,1 where I am a RWE Digital Platforms specialist working across all of our theraputic areas.
+Currently, I work as a Director in Pfizer’s RWE Platform,1 where I am a RWE Digital Platforms specialist working across all of our theraputic areas.

 I specialize in health disparities research, geospatial mapping and analyses, the development of open source research software, and data acquisition.